Zero crossing: In electronics

-In image processing
+In signal processing

-In the field of Digital Image Processing, great emphasis is placed on operators that seek out edges within an image.
-They are called 'Edge Detection' or 'Gradient filters'.
+In the field of digital image processing, great emphasis is placed on operators that seek out edges within an image.
+They are called edge detection or gradient filters.
 A gradient filter is a filter that seeks out areas of rapid change in pixel value.
 These points usually mark an edge or a boundary.
 A Laplace filter is a filter that fits in this family, though it sets about the task in a different way.
 It seeks out points in the signal stream where the digital signal of an image passes through a pre-set '0' value, and marks this out as a potential edge point.
 Because the signal has crossed through the point of zero, it is called a zero-crossing.
 An example can be found here, including the source in Java.

-In the field of Industrial radiography, it is used as a simple method for the segmentation of potential defects.
+In the field of industrial radiography, it is used as a simple method for the segmentation of potential defects.

+In the field of NLP, the rate of zero crossings observed in a spectrogram can be used to distinguish between certain phonemes such as fricatives, voiceless stops, and vowels.